maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

 | &#8942;     | &#8942;  |
 | VPC_1 CIDR  | vgw-XXX  |

-##### Step 5: Configure StrongSWAN
+##### Step 5: Configure strongSwan
 At this point, we have an endpoint in each region, between which we can connect our IPSec tunnel.
 We have configured Security Groups to permit the passing of IPSec along the tunnel.
 Lastly, we have configured our routing table so that each VPC knows how to direct traffic destined for the other network.
-The AWS VPN is configured and ready to go, we just need to configure IPSec on the StrongSWAN instance.
+The AWS VPN is configured and ready to go, we just need to configure IPSec on the strongSwan instance.

 Firstly, we'll need to edit `/var/lib/strongswan/ipsec.conf.inc` to add a pre-shared key.
 This key can be found in the AWS VPN config file we downloaded earlier.
 Look under the